The Chad myth

 Women were promised emancipation through sexual liberation, but post-1968 mating morality has primarily benefitted the small number of men with high short-term mate value.

-One study in particular (Harper et al., 2017) has begun to be cited as providing empirical support for the Chadopolization narrative.
+One study in particular (Harper et al., 2017) has begun to be cited as empirical support for the Chadopolization narrative.
 Here Lindner (2023) details the findings:

 Specifically, it is increasingly common for a minority of men to engage in casual sex and open relationships with many women.
 Data from the 2011–2013 National Survey of Family Growth, a U.S. household survey focusing on sexual and reproductive health, attests to these perceived grievances: compared to a decade earlier, men overall had the same median number of sex partners in 2013.
 However, the top 20% of men reported a 25% increase in sexual partners.
 This increase was even more dramatic among the top 5% of men, for whom the number of sexual partners increased by 38%.
 Thus, while the amount of male sex that was had was unchanged, more of the sex was consolidated into ‘extra sex’ for the top 5-20% of men.